INVESTIGATIVE UNIT: Who's responsible for a 7-month-old's broken skull? Parents or daycare?

 "Oh, he was dropped off like that," Bell recalled the daycare telling her.
 "We noticed it and (a daycare employee) immediately told me we don't know what happened.
 It didn't happen here.
 We have cameras."

-Bell believed them and filed a restraining order against the baby's father, but when the case got to court no one from the daycare showed up, according to Bell's lawyer, Jemar Ennis.
+Bell believed them and filed a restraining order against the baby's father, but when the case got to court no one from the daycare showed up, according to Bell's lawyer, Jamar Ennis.
 The daycare also did not produce the video it said it had, and it also failed to timely file an injury report with the state within the required 24 hours, he said.

 A judge did not sign the restraining order, and the parents now believe the daycare is responsible for injuring the child, who is now 8 months old.